binary-com/deriv-api-docs/docs/core-concepts/api-calls-anatomy/index.md

 ### Send

-When you call an API call with `send` functionality, server will only send back the requested data one time. so if you want to get the updated data you have to send the API call again, usually this method will be used based on other other calls responses or even UI events such as `Click`, `Scroll`, etc.
+If you call an API call with `send` functionality, server will only send back the requested data one time. so if you need to get the updated data you have to send the API call again, usually this method will be used based on other other API call responses or UI events such as `Click`, `Scroll`, etc.

 ## Request Data